charlestolley/python-snmp/docs/source/datatypes.rst

    .. method:: __getitem__(n)

-      The square bracket operator returns sub-identifier `n`, where `n` is an integer between ``0`` and the length of the OID minus one. `n` may also be a :class:`slice`, in which case the result is a tuple.
+      The square bracket operator returns sub-identifier `n`, or raises and :class:`IndexError`. `n` may also be a :class:`slice`, in which case the result is a tuple.

    .. method:: __iter__()

       Return an object to iterate over the sub-identifiers.

-   .. method:: extend(* nums)
+   .. method:: extend(* subidentifiers)

       Append the given sub-identifiers to the OID and return it as a new object.

-   .. method:: appendIndex(* index, implied=False)
+   .. method:: withIndex(* index, implied=False)

       Every SNMP object is identified by an OID with a format of `<prefix>.<index>`, where the prefix refers to an object type definied in